dotnetjunkie/blog/content/posts/meanwhile-on-the-query-side-of-my-architecture.md

 }
 {{< / highlight >}}

-This version of the interface solves the problem of having to do dynamic typing in the `QueryProcessor` implementation completely, but sadly the C# compiler isn’t ‘smart’ enough to find out which types are needed ([damn you Anders](https://blogs.msdn.com/b/ericlippert/archive/2009/12/10/constraints-are-not-part-of-the-signature.aspx)!), which forces us to completely write out the call to `Process`, including both generic arguments.
-This gets really ugly in the code and is therefore not advisable.
+This version of the interface solves the problem of having to do dynamic typing in the `QueryProcessor` implementation completely, but sadly the C# compiler isn’t ‘smart’ enough to find out which types are needed ([damn you Anders](https://docs.microsoft.com/en-us/archive/blogs/ericlippert/constraints-are-not-part-of-the-signature)!), which forces you to completely write out the call to `Process<TQuery, TResult>`, including both generic arguments.
+This gets really ugly in the code and is, therefore, not advisable.
 I was a bit amazed by this, because I was under the assumption that the C# compiler could infer the types.
 (However, the more I think about it, the more it makes sense that the C# compiler doesn't try to do so.)

 There’s one very important point to note when using the `IQueryProcessor` abstraction.
 By injecting an `IQueryProcessor`, it is no longer clear which queries a consumer is using.
-This makes unit testing more fragile, because the constructor no longer tells us what services the class depends on.
-We also make it harder for our DI library to verify the object graph it is creating, because the creation of an `IQueryHandler` implementation is postponed by the `IQueryProcessor`.
-Being able to verify the container's configuration [is very important](https://simpleinjector.org/howto#verify-configuration).
-Using the `IQueryProcessor` means we have to write a test that confirms there is a corresponding query handler for every query in the system, because the DI library can not check this for you.
+This makes unit testing more fragile, because the constructor no longer tells you what services the class depends on.
+You also make it harder for our DI library to verify the object graph it is creating, because the creation of an `IQueryHandler` implementation is postponed by the `IQueryProcessor`.
+Being able to verify the container's configuration [is very important](https://simpleinjector.org/howto+verify-the-container-s-configuration).
+Using the `IQueryProcessor` means you have to write a test that confirms there is a corresponding query handler for every query in the system, because the DI library can not check this for you.
 I personally can live with that in the applications I work on, but I wouldn’t use such an abstraction too often.
 I certainly wouldn’t advocate an `ICommandProcessor` for executing commands—consumers are less likely to take a dependency on many command handlers and if they do it would probably be a violation of SRP.

+{{% callout TIP %}}
-#### **One word of advice:** When you start using this design, start out without the `IQueryProcessor` abstraction because of the reasons I described.
+When you start using this design, start out without the `IQueryProcessor` abstraction because of the reasons I described.
 It can always be added later on without any problem.
+{{% /callout %}}

 A consequence of the design based on the `IQueryHandler` interface is that there will be a lot of small classes in the system.
 And believe it or not, but having a lot of small / focused classes (with clear names) is actually a good thing.
 Many developers are afraid of having too many classes in the system, because they are used in working in big tangled code bases with lack of structure and the proper abstractions.
-The cause of what they are experiencing however isn't caused by the amount of classes, but by the lack of structure.
-Stop writing less code; start writing more maintainable code!
+The cause of what they are experiencing however isn't caused by the amount of classes, but by the lack of structure. **Stop writing less code; start writing more maintainable code!**

+{{% callout TIP %}}
-#### Although there are many ways to structure a project, I found it very useful to place each query class, its DTOs, and the corresponding handler in the same folder, which is named after the query.
+Although there are many ways to structure a project, I found it very useful to place each query class, its DTOs, and the corresponding handler in the same folder, which is named after the query.
 So the BusinessLayer/Queries/GetUsersByRoles folder might contain the files GetUserByRolesQuery.cs, UserByRoleResult.cs and GetUsersByRolesQueryHandler.cs.
+{{% /callout %}}

 Another fear of developers is long build times.
 Keeping the build times low is in my experience crucial for good developer productivity.
 The number of classes in a project however, hardly influences the build time.
 The number of projects on the other hand does.
 You'll often see that the build time increases exponentially with the number of projects in a solution.
-Reducing the number of classes wont help you a bit.
+Reducing the number of classes won’t help you a bit.

-When using a DI library, we can normally register all query handlers with a single call (depending on the library), because all the handlers implement the same `IQueryHandler<TQuery, TResult>` interface.
+When using a DI library, you can normally register all query handlers with a single call (depending on the library), because all the handlers implement the same `IQueryHandler<TQuery, TResult>` interface.
 Your mileage may vary, but with Simple Injector, the registration looks like this:

 {{< highlight csharp >}}
-container.Register(
-    typeof(IQueryHandler<,>),
-    typeof(IQueryHandler<,>).Assembly);
+container.Register(typeof(IQueryHandler<,>), typeof(IQueryHandler<,>).Assembly);
 {{< / highlight >}}

-This code saves us from having to change the DI configuration any time we add a new query handler to the system.
+This code saves you from having to change the DI configuration any time you add a new query handler to the system.
 They will all be picked up automatically.

-With this design in place we can add cross-cutting concerns such as logging, audit trail, etc. Or let’s say you want to decorate properties of the query objects with [Data Annotations](https://www.asp.net/mvc/tutorials/older-versions/models-%28data%29/validation-with-the-data-annotation-validators-cs) attributes, to enable validation:
+With this design in place you can add cross-cutting concerns such as logging, audit trailing, etc. Or let’s say you want to mark properties of the query objects with [Data Annotations](https://docs.microsoft.com/en-us/aspnet/mvc/overview/older-versions-1/models-data/validation-with-the-data-annotation-validators-cs) attributes, to enable validation:

 {{< highlight csharp >}}
 public class FindUsersBySearchTextQuery : IQuery<User[]>